ceu-lang/ceu/manual/manual.md

 `await` or `break` statement, thus avoiding *tight loops* (i.e., unbounded loops that do not await).

-In the example that follows, the `if` true branch may never execute, resulting in a tight loop (which the compiler complains about):
+In the example below, the `if` true branch may never execute, resulting in a tight loop (which the compiler complains about):

 <pre><code><b>loop do</b>
     <b>if</b> &lt;cond&gt; <b>then</b>